-The way “opposition” is used and applied in the african political context is such that it means (to be) disagreeable and confrontational rather than, say, disagreeable with whatever that doesn’t lead to or deviates from seeking consensus, that is, to find a middle ground on which everyone, at least, feels their demands on whatever the issues [at hand] in contention are being accommodated.
+The way “opposition” is used and applied in the African political context is such that it means (to be) disagreeable and confrontational rather than, say, disagreeable with whatever that doesn’t lead to – or deviates from – seeking consensus.
+That is, to find a middle ground on whichever everyone, at least, feels their demands, on whatever the issues in contention, are not being accommodated.

 The overall effect is that there’s very little effort and interest, if any, from either side for consensus – in collective national interests – to address national issues or rectify whatever is not working as it ought to be or might have gone wrong.

-This unfortunate and unnecessary dichotomy allows for a myopic nonetheless dangerous attitude, mainly from those in power – the government, of not accommodating and thus rejecting all views, whether and however constructive or unconstructive they might be, from the opposition, and vice versa.
+This unfortunate and unnecessary dichotomy allows for a myopic nonetheless dangerous attitude, mainly from those in power – the government – of not accommodating and thus rejecting all views, however constructive or unconstructive they might be, from the opposition, and vice versa.

-We must work tireless to abandon confrontational and in many cases, violent political opposition in african politics and embrace consensual opposition politics, accommodate constructive views through civilised dialogue, debates while collectively but respectfully challenging views that are divisive.
+We must work tirelessly to abandon confrontational, and in many cases, violent political opposition in African politics and embrace consensual opposition politics, accommodate constructive views through civilised dialogue, debates while collectively but respectfully challenging views that are divisive.